Kay Hagan: Immigration

 On December 18, 2010, Hagan was one of only five Democrats to vote against the DREAM Act.
 The bill failed in the Senate.

 In June 2013, Hagan voted against an amendment to require the completion of 350 miles of fence described in the Illegal Immigration Reform and Immigrant Responsibility Act of 1996 before registered provisional immigrant status may be granted.
 It would also require 700 miles of fence be completed before the status of registered provisional immigrants may be changed to permanent resident status.

 Privacy issues

-Hagan co-sponsored PROTECT IP Act (PIPA), a proposed law with the stated goal of giving the US government and copyright holders additional tools to curb access to "rogue websites dedicated to the sale of infringing or counterfeit goods", especially those registered outside the U.S. In the wake of online protests, Senate Majority Leader Harry Reid tabled the bill in January 2012.
+Hagan co-sponsored PROTECT IP Act (PIPA), a proposed law with the stated goal of giving the U.S. government and copyright holders additional tools to curb access to "rogue websites dedicated to the sale of infringing or counterfeit goods", especially those registered outside the U.S. In the wake of online protests, Senate Majority Leader Harry Reid (D-Nevada) tabled the bill in January 2012.